 In mammals, giving birth and milking taxes the calcium stores of the body.
 Calcium allows the uterine muscle to slide past and shorten, resulting in effective uterine contraction.
 Low blood calcium leads to ineffective contractions and nervousness, often resulting in puppy loss.
 Mom will pull calcium out of the bone to augment her need.

-In late pregnancy, the bitch demand for calcium begins to increase with the fetal demand and mammary gland development.
+In late pregnancy, the pregnant dog's demand for calcium begins to increase with the fetal demand and mammary gland development.
 The parathyroid gland requests calcium from the bone to supplement calcium levels as is needed.
 This demand for calcium spikes at whelping and lactation and continues to increase, peaking when the puppies are two weeks of age.

 has two parts calcium to one part phosphorus, which is needed for effective absorption.
 Giving only calcium will make the problem worse - you must balance 2:1 calcium with phosphorus.
 This formula also includes Vitamin D to help with absorption and Vitamins A & C to help get the calcium out of the bone.
-All of these nutrients are good for the bitch, and along with the puppy food the nursing mom is on, it will help ease the problems and bone loss.
+All of these nutrients are good for the nursing dog, and along with the puppy food the nursing mom is on, it will help ease the problems and bone loss.

-Large boned and fast growing puppies will commonly have calcium problems as well.
-Because they will build bone frame faster than they store up calcium, it results in bone growth issues such as crocked bowed legs and other joint problems.
+Large-boned and fast-growing puppies will commonly have calcium problems, as well.
+Because they will build bone frame faster than they store up calcium, it results in bone-growth issues such as crocked bowed legs and other joint problems.
 The solution is to supplement calcium at weaning through the growth period with a bone supplement.
-With the extra boost of nutrients, you can give your dog the frame he can stand on for a lifetime.
+With the extra boost of nutrients, you can give your dog a frame he can stand on for a lifetime.

 Calcium supplementation doesn’t have to be difficult.
-Success happens when you are able to use a calcium supplement when the animal needs it and not before.
-By preventing eclampsia and rapid puppy growth problems, we can make sure every mother and every puppy has the calcium they need to build a strong, healthy frame.
+Success happens when you give a calcium supplement when the animal needs it and not before.
+By preventing Eclampsia and rapid puppy-growth problems, we can make sure every mother and every puppy has the calcium they need to build a strong, healthy frame.

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical